remkop/picocli-jansi-graalvm/README.md

 As a result, the native library embedded in the Jansi JAR under `/META-INF/native/windows64/jansi.dll` cannot be extracted from the native image even when it is included as a resource.

-The `picocli.jansi.substratevm.Workaround` class provides a workaround for this.
+The `picocli.jansi.graalvm.Workaround` class provides a workaround for this.

 *I filed [a ticket for the above](https://github.com/fusesource/jansi/issues/162) on the Jansi issue tracker, and this project will become obsolete if the Jansi library maintainers accept the [pull](https://github.com/fusesource/jansi-native/pull/21) [requests](https://github.com/fusesource/hawtjni/pull/61) I proposed, or fix these problems in some other way.*